SarkWrk/testplace/docs/Self-Made-Libraries/GeneralLibrary.md

 ### PromiseReturn

-This type is returned by the module.Promise.*() functions.
+This type is returned by the module.Promises.*() functions.

 | Value             | Type                                                                                              | Explanation                                                                                                                           |
 | ---               | ---                                                                                               | ---                                                                                                                                   |